MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-secmakespnex.md

 #### - TargetInfo [in]

 A pointer to an optional Unicode string specifying target information for connecting with the security service provider.

-#### - Length [out]

-A pointer to an optional variable for storing the length of the security service provider name string created by this function.

 ## -returns